top of page

 A Day I Had to Eat the Crust

-This is the story of the day I had to Eat the Crust and put myself first — the day I found out my husband had cheated AGAIN.
-Is this sentence a little more dramatic than it should be?
+This is the story of the day I had to Eat the Crust and put myself first.
+The day I found out my husband had cheated AGAIN.
+Does that last sentence read a little more dramatic than it should be?
 Absolutely.
 This wasn't a shock; it wasn't something new.
-The only difference this time was me - I was done.
+The only difference this time was me.
+I was done.
 I knew I deserved more.
 I wanted more.
 It was betrayal layered on top of years of silenced doubts, overlooked red flags, and forgiveness I didn’t owe him.
-This was the moment I woke up
+This was the mom

 Jodi Rae